 Only two Cultural Grants remain open at quarter end.
 The Educational Alliance, Inc. planning and design work has concluded.
-Final reimbursement requests are expected to be received and processed in the current quarter.
+Reimbursement requests were received late last quarter and are under review.
 The Downtown Community Television Center is ongoing with an expected completion date of April 2015.
-A \$26,000 reimbursement was made in November leaving \$300,000 available to complete this project.
+No reimbursement requests were submitted during the quarter; \$300,000 is available to complete this project.